We offer expertise, training, tools, and advice so that we may empower our community to plant, protect, and learn about trees.

 Trees make Sacramento a great place to live, learn, and play.
 Our schools and parks are the perfect setting for large shade trees.
 We can provide free expert consultation and free trees for your park, school, or other public space through our Community Shade Tree program.

-We work to replenish and sustain the native flora and fauna of our region County by replanting and protecting native trees and woodlands.
+We work to replenish and sustain the native flora and fauna of our region by replanting and protecting native trees and woodlands.
 We collaborate with the County of Sacramento and City of Elk Grove, as well as the development community, to plant and nurture native trees in open spaces.
 See a list of places where we have planted.
+We also implement habitat restoration projects, such as the Bear River Habitat Trail project funded through the Environmental Enhancement and Mitigation Program.

 Seed to Seedling is an award-winning California native oak curriculum for 3rd and 4th graders.
 Kids learn about natural and cultural history of California's native oaks and the incredible benefits of trees.
 Participating educators can also choose to participate in our seedling growing program.